ycechungAI/goose/documentation/docs/tutorials/isolated-development-environments.md

 ### Install Container Use

-Head on over to the [Container Use README](https://github.com/dagger/container-use/blob/main/README.md) for up to date install instructions for this fast moving project.
+Head on over to the [Container Use README](https://github.com/dagger/container-use/blob/main/README.md) for up-to-date install instructions for this fast moving project.

 ## Adding to Goose